Open-Attestation/open-attestation-cli/README.md

 ### Decrypting a document

-The `decrypt` command lets you decrypt documents that were encrypted using the [encrypt](#encrypting-a-document) method.
+Using the `decrypt` command, you can decrypt documents that were encrypted using the [encrypt](#encrypting-a-document) method.

 The following shows the syntax of the `decrypt` command: